aclaflin/SQL/wk1.md

 # Purpose of a database
 Keep track of things

-unlike list or spreadsheet (flat file), DB stores info that is more complicated than a simple list
+Unlike a list or spreadsheet (flat file), DB stores info that is more complicated than a simple list

 DB is backend of all information access, accessed in different ways